 Rodri (￡120k), Nicolas Otamendi (￡130k), Riyad Mahrez (￡120k), Gabriel Jesus (￡100k) and Nathan Ake (￡100k) are the other players who earn ￡100k a week or more.

-As of writing, Manchester City salaries total ￡275 million.
+As of writing, Man City player wages total ￡275 million.
 Do keep in mind, that this would change following arrivals and departures.
 Players like Nicolas Otamendi leaving would free up more than ￡6m in annual wage expenses.

 Last year, the wage bill was ￡260m.
 However, it is drastically less than the ￡315.3m the club had reported in 2018/19.
 The club has successfully managed to trim it down with player sales in following seasons.